 Photos included in the partner reports are added manually to the Gallery; this usually happens within several weeks of report submission.
 Unfortunately, to allow space for everyone to be represented, we are not able to post every photo from every report, but we try to make sure every partner is represented.

 I would like to request more materials to use throughout the year, how do I do that?

 Depending on our post-BAW supply, we can sometimes accommodate requests at other times during the year.
 Please write to email@example.com.

 Can I use images from the BAW photo gallery in my promotional materials?

-No. BAW partners with photos posted in the gallery have only given the Dana Alliance permission to use their photos, and only for Brain Awareness Week-related communications.
+No. BAW partners with photos posted in the gallery have only given the Dana Alliances and Dana Foundation permission to use their photos, and only for Brain Awareness Week-related communications.
 If you would like permission to use an organization’s image(s), please contact them directly.